jessexoc/woven/docs/commands.rst

 patch
 -----

-Patch the current version of your project on host[s] and restart\reload webservices Includes project, web configuration, media, and wsgi but does not pip install
+Patch the current version of your project on host[s] and restart/reload webservices Includes project, web configuration, media, and wsgi but does not pip install

 Basic Usage: